-To get started with data onboarding, you must expose a customer identifier on your website, which Monetate can then capture and use this identifier for segmentation.
+To start onboarding customer data, you must expose a customer identifier on your website, which Monetate can then capture and use for segmentation.

 You can expose a customer ID in a cookie, in a JavaScript variable, or with HTML.
 This ID must correlate with and establish a relationship with a person, not a browser or device.